Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks

-At this stage, all participating client devices perform the FP process of client-side models in parallel.
+\textit{1) Client-side Model Forward Propagation Latency:} At this stage, all participating edge devices perform the FP process of client-side models in parallel.
 Let $\Phi_c^{F}\! \left( \bm{\mu} \right) = \sum\limits_{j = 1}^{{\ell_c} + {\ell_s}} {{\mu _j}} {\rho _j}$ denote the computation workload (in FLOPs) of the client-side FP process for each data sample, where ${\rho _j}$ is the FP computation workload of propagating the first $j$ layer neural network for one data sample.
-Since each client device randomly draw a mini-batch with $b$ data samples to execute the client-side FP process, the client device $i$'s FP latency is calculated as
+Since each edge device randomly draw a mini-batch with $b$ data samples to execute the client-side FP process, the edge device $i$'s FP latency is calculated as

-where ${{f _i}}$ represents the computing capability (namely, the number of central processing unit (CPU) cycles per second) of client device $i$, and ${{\kappa _i}}$ is the computing intensity (i.e., the number of CPU cycles required to complete one float-point operation) of client device $i$, which is determined by the CPU architecture.
+where ${{f _i}}$ represents the computing capability (namely, the number of central processing unit (CPU) cycles per second) of edge device $i$, and ${{\kappa _i}}$ is the computing intensity (i.e., the number of CPU cycles required to complete one float-point operation) of edge device $i$, which is determined by the CPU architecture.